AKrisciunas/V2.0/README.md

 # Program that calculates students results

 ## Program setup

--launch setup.exe and follow further instructions
+- launch setup.exe and follow further instructions (version 3.0 addition)

 - or download CMake, then double click run.bat file, and the program will generate obj_projektas.exe in Debug folder, which runs the program.